 But hey, here I am now, typing, letting my creativity in again and enjoying the process.

 However, what this creative break showed me is incredibly valuable.

 No break helps to be better at creativity.

 I do not feel more creative or better at that than I was on the lat day before this break.

 Creativity needs our time, attention, and sometimes is a slow process.
 But it goes forward as long as we do.

 Today, I didn’t feel inspired to write.
 I wanted to write.
-So I sat down, made myself to think and after brainstorming a couple of topics I chose one.
+So I sat down, made myself think, and after brainstorming a couple of topics I chose one.
 And began working on it.
-No less easier or difficult than all the previous times.
+No less easy or difficult than all the previous times.

 And when I wrote during the creative break, it also was like that.
-More like a pleasant work than a inspiration driven act.
+More like a pleasant work than an inspiration-driven act.

-So, is it worth to have a creative break?
+So, is it worth having a creative break?